 - To speed things up, I use a processor to finely chop the onions, carrots, garlic and fresh spinach.

-- Making a flatter loaf about 2 inches tall cuts the baking time to only 30 minutes.
-[Because less breadcrumbs are used (for a less dense texture), the mixture is quite loose and doesn’t lend itself to a taller loaf unless you use a loaf pan.]
+- Making a flatter loaf about 2 inches/5 cm tall cuts the baking time to only 30 minutes.
+[Because less breadcrumbs are used (for a less dense texture), the mixture is quite loose and doesn’t lend itself to a taller loaf unless you use a 5-inch loaf pan.]

 - Lots of options here.
-Chicken meatloaf can be: made ahead and frozen raw; fully cooked then reheated in the next day or two; or frozen fully cooked then thawed and heated.
+The chicken meatloaf recipe can be made ahead and frozen raw, fully cooked then reheated in the next day or two, or frozen fully cooked then thawed and heated.
 Instructions are in the recipe.